Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Relation to Quantum Cognition

 Hilbert-space models of cognition, such as those developed by Jerome Busemeyer and collaborators, have demonstrated substantial empirical success in accounting for a wide range of behavioral phenomena.
 These models typically represent cognitive states as vectors in a Hilbert space and model judgments as projective or generalized measurements.

-The QTOW framework complements this line of work by addressing a foundational gap: why Hilbert-space representations should be expected to arise from decision dynamics in the first place.
+The QTOW framework complements this line of work by addressing a foundational gap: why Hilbert-space representations may be natural and memory-efficient for certain constrained decision dynamics.

 In the present approach, the Hilbert-space structure is not introduced to fit experimental data.
-Rather, it emerges from the requirement that internal updates obey a conservation principle while remaining sensitive to measurement-induced disturbances.
+Rather, it is introduced as a compact representation of internal updates obeying a conservation principle while remaining sensitive to measurement-induced disturbances.
 The resulting formalism predicts not only order effects and interference-like phenomena, but also violations of non-contextuality inequalities, such as KCBS, at the level of a single decision-making system.

 Thus, the present work provides a generative explanation for the empirical effectiveness of Hilbert-space models in quantum cognition.